shff/paq/resolve/README.md

 ## Usage

 Just call `resolve`.
-The first parameter is the module (eg: a package name or a path) and the second one is the reference path.
+The first parameter is the module (eg: a package name or a path), the second one is the reference path and the third indicates if it should use the "browser" field.

 The reference path should be the directory of the file that is requesting the module.